agiledev-students-spring-2023/git-workflow-practice-cxl229/README.md

 ## Comments
 This article tackles the problem of a toxic and problematic work environment.
 This is especially prevalent in the experience of young women entering the workforce.
 The article does a good job in highlighting this problem.

+## Aleeza Wolff:

+I agree that this article is an important read for college women in computer science, and appreciate that you shared it with us.
+I think there is an assumption that since there is a smaller female presence in tech than there is male, it is somehow easier for women to find roles in the field, but I do not think that is actually the case.
+As we can see from this article, there is not as much oppertunity given to women in tech and we are not guaranteed a job any more than a man is.
+I know you mentioned the artcile to be a few years old, and am curious if more recent studies would be different.